aimms/documentation/webui/library.rst

 Note that when the procedure :any:`SetProgressMessage` is called with an empty string argument, then the displayed message will be set back to the default "Busy" message.

 RequestPerformWebUIDialog
 =========================

-You can call the procedure :any:`RequestPerformWebUIDialog` to display a message dialog in a WebUI page.
+You can call the procedure :any:`webui::RequestPerformWebUIDialog` to display a message dialog in a WebUI page.
 Along with the message you can also display buttons which you can bind to custom actions.

 Arguments
 ---------